-1.2.1 The Humber LEP closed on 31 March 2021 and the new Hull and East Yorkshire LEP was launched on 01 April 2021.
+- 1.2.1 The Humber LEP closed on 31 March 2021 and the new Hull and East Yorkshire LEP was launched on 01 April 2021.
 This decision occurred due to government requirements of local authorities which could work within one Local Enterprise Partnership geography.
 (Previously local authorities were allowed to participate in more than one LEP area).
-The two Humber south bank local authorities of North and North East Lincolnshire are now aligned with the Greater Lincolnshire LEP and the two Humber north bank authorities of Hull and the East Riding of Yorkshire align with the HEY LEP.

-1.2.2 Humber Legacy programmes and their reporting and management are described under part C of this document.

-1.2.3 The HEY LEP is therefore developing its new economic strategy, focussing on the region's geography and will continue to support pan Humber activities which now fall under the responsibility of the Humber Leadership Board.
-Both the HEY and Greater Lincolnshire LEP will continue to work in close partnership to ensure the business voice is recognised in pan Humber activities and developments.
+The two Humber south bank local authorities of North and North East Lincolnshire are now aligned with the Greater Lincolnshire LEP and the two Humber north bank authorities of Hull and the East Riding of Yorkshire align with the HEY LEP. - 1.2.2 Despite being over a year since the formation of the HEY LEP, there remains a number of Humber Legacy programmes and their reporting and management processes are described under part C of this document. - 1.2.3 Since the completion of the first edition of the assurance framework the HEY LEP has published its Economic Growth and Workforce wellbeing strategy.
+The new strategy sets out an exciting vision for the region and identifies the key areas of joint activity required to achieve this.
+In the period to the end of 2026, the LEP will work to deliver this strategy by focusing its partnership activity on four key priorities: - Priority 1- Productive & Innovative Economy To stimulate business growth, increase productivity and employment by developing the conditions in the HEY LEP area for business to start ups, innovation, investment and trade. - Priority 2 Clean Growth Economy To maximise opportunities to drive economic growth in green industries, whilst meeting decarbonisation targets.
+To be significantly lower carbon industrial cluster by 2030 and net carbon zero by 2040.